 - Can you issue accurate certificates for course completion?

 - Is the test group making the expected progress?
 Does the system generate accurate reports based on that progress?

 7. Ask for Feedback

-Even with comprehensive testing, it’s impossible to catch every little error that might occur during the launch of an LMS.
-That’s why, in order to get the software working smoothly as soon as possible, companies should actively seek out feedback from all of the users after the launch.
+Even with comprehensive testing, it’s impossible to catch every little error that pops up during the launch.
+Put a process in place to gather feedback from all the system’s users after the launch to get the software working as smoothly as soon as possible.

-Feedback can also help vendors discover areas of improvement, which can make the LMS much more efficient.
+Feedback can also help vendors discover areas of improvement they can build in to future updates, which can make the LMS much more efficient.

 One of the main goals of LMS implementation is to give users a positive experience, which in turn leads to higher adoption rates.
 Using feedback (and testing beforehand) goes a long way in supporting that goal.

 The Wrap on LMS Implementation

 The journey to rolling out a new learning management system can be arduous.
 But if you follow the LMS implementation steps laid out above, it’ll pave the way to a successful outcome.